 The mission of the Alpha-1 Foundation DNA and Tissue Bank at the University of Florida is to provide researchers with DNA, plasma and tissue from patients with Alpha-1 Antitrypsin Deficiency to promote discovery and new therapies relevant to people with Alpha-1.

 The bank, established in 2002, has more than 2,300 members enrolled and is available for researchers to request medical information (the names of donors are not revealed) and samples for research projects.
-No further enrollment is anticipated at this time, and no new samples are being accepted.
-Mark Brantly, MD, is the principal investigator of the DNA and Tissue Bank.
+Mark Brantly, MD, is the principal investigator and supervisor of the DNA and Tissue Bank.

 Most enrolled subjects have provided medical information and blood samples.
-In addition, pulmonary function and liver enzyme testing results are also a part of the bank’s data set.
-Annotated samples are available from subjects with severe Alpha-1 Antitrypsin Deficiency.
+In addition, pulmonary function and liver enzyme testing results are a part of the bank’s data set.

 Researchers needing information on how to obtain samples of DNA and tissue should contact David Fernandez, Manager of Research Administration, at firstname.lastname@example.org or at (877) 228-7321 ext.
 242.